Oatlands Palace: Tudors

-Anne of Denmark
+Anne of Denmark and her children

 Prince Henry and Princess Elizabeth were in residence in August 1603.
 Prince Charles came from Dunfermline Palace to Oatlands in September 1604.
-James I stayed in 1605 and enjoyed fishing in the Thames.
-The palace was in some disrepair, with rainwater leaking into the royal apartments.
-His ushers nailed up the doors to rooms above the king's lodging to prevent noise disturbing him.

-James I's wife Anne of Denmark built a silkworm house and a vineyard, and employed Inigo Jones to design an ornamental gateway from the Privy Garden to the Park.
+The palace belonged to James I's wife Anne of Denmark from August 1611.
+She built a silkworm house and a vineyard, and employed Inigo Jones to design an ornamental gateway from the Privy Garden to the Park.
+Work on site was supervised by Robert Stickells and the Keeper John Trevor.
 The gardener John Bonnall planted "new and rare fruits, flowers, herbs, and trees".
+The window of a silkworm house was decorated with the Queen's heraldry.
+Anne ordered a new garden wall to be rebuilt to make the "French garden" wider.

-Her collection at Oatlands included portraits of her Danish nephews, her courtiers Jean Drummond, Mary Middlemore, Tom Durie, and her own portrait by Paul van Somer with her horse, hunting dogs, and African servant, showing the new gateway and the palace in a background.
+Her art collection at Oatlands included portraits of her Danish nephews, her courtiers Jean Drummond, Mary Middlemore, and Tom Durie.
+Her own portrait was painted by Paul van Somer, showing her with her horse, held by an African servant, hunting dogs around her feet, and the new gateway and the palace in the background.The queen's bed was "laced with parchment lace of gold and silver spaingled", and the bedchamber was lined with panels of satin laced with coloured silks.
+Furnishing included painted and gilt Italian style chairs, and other seating was upholstered in red velvet with her initials.
+Despite this luxury, Anne of Denmark was sometimes bored or melancholy, and wrote to King James that she was "weary of Oatlands, of my mares, of my deer, of my dogs, and of my vineyard".
+Two paintings from her collection at Oatlands are now held by the Montreal Museum of Fine Arts, depicting Christ and the woman at the well and Christ and the Canaanite woman.

-The ambassador of Savoy Antonio Scanese, Count of Scarnafes came to see Anne of Denmark at Oatlands on 3 October 1614.
+The ambassador of Savoy, Antonio Scanese, Count of Scarnafes, arrived to visit Anne of Denmark at Oatlands on 3 October 1614.
 She provided a grand reception for the Venetian ambassador Piero Contarini at Oatlands on 30 August 1618.
 He was welcomed and entertained by her Lord Chamberlain, the Earl of Leicester, while they waited for the arrival of several noblewomen, including Margaret Howard, Countess of Nottingham and the Countess of Arundel.
 The Queen had planned a hunt, but it was rained off.
-At the end of the dinner there were sweetmeats, then they stood and toasted Elizabeth, Electress Palatine and Frederick V. Furnishing were borrowed from other palaces for such occasions by the under-keeper Ralph Dison.
+At the end of the dinner there were sweetmeats, then they stood and toasted Elizabeth, Electress Palatine and Frederick V. For such occasions, the under-keeper Ralph Dison borrowed furnishings from other palaces.